CensoredUsername/dynasm-rs/doc/langref_riscv.md

 ## Instructions

-At the time of writing, the official RISC-V Assembly Programmer's manual is still in Development state at version `0.0.1`.
+At the time of writing, the official RISC-V Assembly Programmer's manual is still in development state at version `0.0.1`.
 It currently doesn't cover a significant part of the syntax that is used in much of the RISC-V documentation.
 The assembly language used by dynasm-rs in riscv mode is therefore inspired by the assembly dialect used by the GNU assembler.
-Several additions have been made to support dynamic registers, and to ensure the Rust parser can handle parsing it.
+Several additions have been made to support dynamic registers, and to ensure the Rust parser can parse it.

 A significant difference exists in the syntax used for memory references.
-The GNU assembler uses `offset(base-register)` syntax for these.
+The GNU assembler uses `offset(base_register)` syntax for these.
 Use of this syntax in dynasm-rs would cause parsing ambiguities as it is unclear if the given expression should be parsed as an immediate that contains a function call, or a memory reference.
 Therefore, the dynasm-rs RISC-V backends uses arm-style `[base, offset]` memory references.

 ### Operands